Christchurch mosque shootings: Social media companies

-Social media sites including Facebook, YouTube, Reddit, and Twitter said they were working to remove the video from their platforms, and would also remove content posted in support of the attacks.
+Various social media sites—including Facebook, YouTube, Reddit, and Twitter—said they were working to remove the video from their platforms, and would also remove content posted in support of the attacks.
 According to Facebook, no complaints were made about the video until 12 minutes after the live-stream ended; the original video from Tarrant himself had been viewed fewer than 200 times before Facebook was notified of its content, and it had been viewed only 4,000 times before it was removed, which happened within minutes of notification.
 Facebook created a digital hash fingerprint to detect further uploads after the video had been propagated on other sites.
 The company said it had blocked 1.5 million uploads of the video.
-Reddit banned "subreddits" named "WatchPeopleDie" and "Gore" for glorifying the attacks.
+Reddit banned "subreddits" named "WatchPeopleDie" and "Gore" for glorifying violence.
 Microsoft proposed the establishment of industry-wide standards that would flag such content quickly, and a joint project to manage and control the spread of such information via social media.

 Despite the networks' attempts to self-police, New Zealand officials and other world leaders have asked them to take responsibility for extremist content posted on their services.
 Australia introduced legislation that would fine content providers and potentially imprison their executives if they do not remove violent imagery of these types of attacks.
 The French Council of the Muslim Faith filed a lawsuit against Facebook and YouTube, accusing the companies of "broadcasting a message with violent content abetting terrorism, or of a nature likely to seriously violate human dignity and liable to be seen by a minor".
 Facebook has contested the lawsuit, saying, "Acts of terror and hate speech have no place on Facebook, and our thoughts are with the families of the victims and the entire community affected by this tragedy.
 We have taken many steps to remove this video from our platform, we are cooperating with the authorities".

 On 15 May 2019, Ardern and French President Emmanuel Macron co-hosted the Christchurch Call summit in Paris, which called for major technology companies to step up their efforts to combat violent extremism.
-The initiative had 53 state signatories and eight large tech companies.
+The initiative had 53 state signatories and signatories representing eight large tech companies.